 Newfoundland and Labrador, Gros Morne Academy

-Gros Morn Academy is home of the Panthers.
+Gros Morne Academy is home of the Panthers.
 If you’re a Panther, you can participate in softball, volleyball, cross-country skiing and running, ball hockey, soccer, basketball, biking, table tennis, badminton, and canoeing.
-Their physical education teacher, Charlene Shears, won the 2012-2013 National Award for Teaching Excellence in Physical Education.
+The school’s physical education teacher, Charlene Shears, won the 2012-2013 National Award for Teaching Excellence in Physical Education.
 She likes to add hip-hop, dancing, juggling, and hiking to her physical education programming.
 Students can definitely improve their movement repertoire at Gros Morne Academy.

 New Brunswick, Polyvalente Louis-Mailloux

 After the release of part 1 of this series, I had an interesting chat with one of my Twitter followers.
 She suggested that I speak with a teacher from l’école Polyvalente Louis-Mailloux.
 This school does a very good job of providing its students with plenty of movement and learning opportunities.
 Once a month, the school organizes a physical activity day.
 During that day, they modify the class schedule in order to incorporate 52 extra minutes of physical activity.
 Teachers and community leaders offer their expertise and the students can sign up for an activity they think they’ll enjoy.
 In the past, they’ve offered Zumba, yoga, dodgeball, walking, running, bowling, CrossFit, fishing, skating, mountain biking with a fat bike, cross-country skiing, and snowshoeing.
 Even the teachers join in on the fun!